madhav-sharma/aamantran-backend-v0/PHASE_1_DESIGN.md

 This application strictly separates validation concerns between client and server:

-- **Client-Side Validation**: ALL format validation (names contain only letters, phone numbers match E.164 format, group_id contains only lowercase letters).
+- **Client-Side Validation**: ALL format validation (names contain only letters except greeting_name which allows free-form text, phone numbers match E.164 format, group_id contains only lowercase letters, greeting_name max 60 characters).
 Client-side prevents submission of invalid formats but does not check against database records.
 The submit button is disabled until all format validations pass.
 - **Server-Side Validation**: Business logic validation against database records ONLY (phone number uniqueness, group primary rules, ensuring primaries have phone numbers).
 Server does NOT re-validate formats - no regex checks, no pattern matching, no string formatting.

 **Important**: The server must trust that the client has already validated formats.
 Server-side code should NOT include: